malin84/transportation_networks_of_china/sample_codes/README.md

 ### Main Input
 The user must provide the coordinates of the origins and destinations in the same format as in the file `input/sample_input.csv.` Each row of the input file should contain an **origin-destination pair**.

-Besides the file name containing the input coordinates, the user should also specify the `mode` and `year` variables inside `main.m`.
-The `mode` variable could be a string that takes one of the following values: `road,` `rail_good,` or `rail_pass.` The variable `year` should be an integer between 1994 and 2017.
+In addition to the file name containing the input coordinates, the user should also specify the `mode` and `year` variables inside `main.m`.
+The `mode` is a string variable that takes one of the following values: `road,` `rail_good,` or `rail_pass.` The variable `year` should be an integer between 1994 and 2017.

 ### Main Output
 The main output files are stored in the folder `output.` Each mode-year combination has a separate output file named `output/t_mat_INPUT_MODE_YEAR.csv,` in which `INPUT` is the input file name that contains the coordinates, and MODE and YEAR are self-explanatory.